Be sure your cosmetic products comply with U.S. and FDA regulations.

 Once your quantity requirements get larger (several thousand per item) a Contract Filler might be a better choice.
 You become responsible for providing the packaging components, labels, etc., and the Filler makes the formula and fills your components.
 What you get is a truly custom product from formula to packaging, but a lot more depends on you.

 In both cases, selling products under your name makes you legally responsible for the product in all areas including labeling (regulated by the FDA) and product claims.
 And the FDA has determined that your claims include not only what you say on the label but what you say in any brochures or other advertising material.
 You will also be the first one contacted if a consumer experiences any adverse reactions to your product.
 This means you should educate yourself about such things as stability, shelf life, and Product Liability Insurance.

-CosmeticIndex.com has several resources that can provide orientation about cosmetic labs in nyc.
+CosmeticIndex.com has several resources that can provide orientation about independent fda cosmetic and otc labs north carolina.
 Check out Industry Resources and Trade Associations.
 ICMAD (Independent Cosmetic Manufacturers and Distributors) is the appropriate trade association for companies entering the industry.
 ICMAD can provide general guidance on regulations and government support and even has a Group Products Liability Policy for members.

 Quantities: a few pieces up to several hundred of each product

 What you need: almost nothing but money and an idea of the types of products you want.